rabutler/rabutler.github.io/_drafts/2016-03-31-animated-SVG-R.md

 Starting with the [SVG][9] we created in [Part 1][1], the first step is to add an ID attribute to the SVG `<path>` element that we want to animate.
 Because the path that I want to animate was the last item added to the SVG, I know that it will be the last `<path>` in the SVG.
 Without this knowledge, you will have to determine which path element should be animated by inspecting the original SVG file.

-We start by getting the number of `<path>` elements that are in the SVG (`numPaths`), then name all but the last path "myPath[N]", and name the last path "drivePath" (`name_svg_elements`). drivePath is the element that we will animate.
+We start by getting the number of `<path>` elements that are in the SVG (`numPaths`), then name all but the last path "myPath[N]" (not necessary), and name the last path "drivePath" (`name_svg_elements()`). drivePath is the element that we will animate.
 While the [Colorado River drought visualization (CRDV) project][2] provided the inspiration for this animation, it also provided an [example to follow and some code used to edit the SVGs][8]. `name_svg_elements.R` was adapted from [their version][8] and is available on [GitHub][10].

-At this point, we also decided that the figure should start without the path being visible.
+At this point, we also decided that the figure should start with the path being invisible.
 SVGs can contain either a single `style` attribute with all of the style settings, or, separate SVG attributes for each style setting.
 This SVG is setup using the former (as created by R's SVG device).
 It would be nicer to have the later, but we will leave it in this form.
 We parse the `style` attribute, find the `stroke-opacity` setting, set it to '0', and then recreate the full `style` attribute.
 All of this is taken care of in `editPathStyle()`.
 It is not shown here, since it is really an optional step, but it is available on [GitHub][10].

 {% highlight r %}
 library(RCurl)